parasochka/chatgpt-chrome-sidebar/README.md

 # Sidely - ChatGPT Sidebar for Chrome

-Use ChatGPT inside Chrome's sidebar with Sidely - a secure, fast ChatGPT sidebar extension using your own account.
+Use ChatGPT inside Chrome's sidebar with Sidely – a lightweight, secure sidebar that opens the official ChatGPT UI using your own account.

 ---